 We aim to understand quantum dynamics better, to develop new ways of controlling it, and to apply it to future technologies such as the quantum internet and laser-accelerated particle therapy.

-Our key research areas are:
+Our key research themes are:

 - Quantum Information Processing Laboratories